dorianquelle/dorianquelle.github.io/_posts/2023-10-14-Cheating-In-Titled-Tuesday.md

 By applying these criteria, we aim to identify outliers whose performance metrics significantly deviate from expected norms.
 This provides a more nuanced approach to evaluating player performance and identifying potentially suspicious behavior.
 It's worth noting that this method is designed to flag anomalies for further investigation rather than serve as conclusive evidence of cheating.

-I was already torn to shreds in the great Chess.com Forum that discusses cheaters on the site.
+I was already torn to shreds in a Chess.com Forum that discusses cheaters on the site, when I asked for help to define a quantitative measure that could capture cheaters.
 Some comments that I'd like to highlight:

 > **BishopsPawn3:**
 > > _[...]
 I remember playing a 90 minute over the board game where I and my opponent played 20 book moves in the Ruy Lopez.
 My opponent deviated first on move 21.
 I think we both studied the same book. [...]
 I'm guessing in titled games that sort of thing would be far more common._